 Studying long non-coding RNAs in development

-The Cerase Lab is based at the Department of Biology - University of Pisa (formerly at the Blizard Institute, Queen Mary University of London and is part of the Barts and the London, School of Medicine and Dentistry.
-Using different experimental approaches, the team is currently working on long non-coding RNA biology, X Chromosome inactivation (XCI) and XCI reversal.
-The lab is also interested in X-linked neurodevelopmental disorders such as Rett and CDKL5 syndromes and female-biased neurological disorders.
-The long-term lab plan is to study the epigenetic basis of brain development in health and disease, focusing on the role of lncRNAs and chromatin architecture.
+The Cerase Lab is based at the Department of Biology - University of Pisa (formerly at the Blizard Institute, Queen Mary University of London).
+The team is currently working on long non-coding RNA biology, X Chromosome inactivation (XCI) and XCI reversal using different experimental approaches.
+The lab is also interested in drug discovery for X-linked neurodevelopmental disorders such as Rett syndrome and CDKL5 deficiency disorder and female-biased neurological disorders.
+The long-term lab plan is to study the epigenetic basis of brain development in health and disease with a particular focus on the role of lncRNAs and chromatin architecture.